Today’s featured essential oil is an exquisite citrus that has a front row seat

 Fun Facts: It is used extensively by perfumers and is one of the ingredients in the original and famous eau de Cologne.
-It is also used in the production of Early Grey tea.
+It is also used in the production of Earl Grey tea.
 It can be pronounced with a hard “t” or silent “t”.
 I prefer the latter since that was how I learned to pronounce it when I lived in Italy (bear-guh-moh).

 Safety Information: Bergamot is a phototoxic essential oil which means it can react with sunlight causing burning, discoloration and skin damage.
 Avoid direct sunlight or tanning beds for 12-24 hours after applying Bergamot to the skin.
-A few years ago when I was introducing this oil to a class, a student suddenly exclaimed, “Well that explains a lot!”
+A few years ago when I was introducing this essential oil to a class, a student suddenly exclaimed, “Well that explains a lot!”
 She pulled up the sleeves of her shirt to expose long black streaks on the inside of her arms.
-Two years earlier, she had rubbed Bergamot on her arms without diluting it a carrier first, then went outside in the sun.
+Two years earlier, she had rubbed Bergamot essential oil on her arms without diluting it in a carrier first, then went outside in the sun.
 She was left with dark skin discolorations!

 My Aromatic Wisdom SoulCollage™ Card for Bergamot